 A fundamental goal of this article collection is the study of mechanical metamaterials that are able to form next-generation-generation cellular solids; lattice materials, multiscale composites; and structural-scale systems.
 The collection took inspiration from the peculiar behaviors exhibited by structured materials at multiple scales (Bosia et al., 2018).
-The latter include, for example, high stiffness, strength, and toughness at extremely low densities (Meza et al, 2014), phononic band-gaps (Lu et al., 2009), sound control ability (Cummer et al., 2016); negative effective mass density (Liu et al, 2009); localized confined waves (Theocharis et al, 2013), to name but a few examples.
-The research reported devoted special attention to the creation of complex mechanical systems with properties derived mainly from their geometric design rather than their chemical composition (Cummer et al., 2016, Bertoldi et al, 2017).
-Also investigated was the use of multiscale lattices to optimally design reinforcing elements for novel composite materials (Fleck et al., 2010; Li et al., 2013).
+The latter include, for example, high stiffness, strength, and toughness at extremely low densities (Meza et al., 2014), phononic band-gaps (Lu et al., 2009), sound control ability (Cummer et al., 2016); negative effective mass density (Liu et al., 2000); localized confined waves (Theocharis et al., 2013), to name but a few examples.
+The research reported devoted special attention to the creation of complex mechanical systems with properties derived mainly from their geometric design rather than their chemical composition (Cummer et al., 2016; Bertoldi et al., 2017).
+Also investigated was the use of multiscale lattices to optimally design reinforcing elements for novel composite materials (Fleck et al., 2010; Li et al., 2014).
 The chosen modeling and experimental approaches were able to predict and characterize the intrinsically complex mechanical behavior of the analyzed systems through multiscale techniques.

 Our hope is that the research presented in this collection will stimulate new and exciting research in the fields of mechanical metamaterials and multiscale composite materials and structures, through an integrated approach that includes the design and the mechanical modeling of real-scale, or reduced-scale prototypes; the optimal control of suitable design variables; and the experimental validation of the theoretical predictions.

-Keywords: lattice materials, Mechanical metamaterials, innovative composites, Multiscale mechanics, Structural health monitoring - SHM, hyperspectral imaging (HI)
+Keywords: lattice materials, mechanical metamaterials, innovative composites, multiscale mechanics, structural health monitoring, hyperspectral imaging

-Edited by:Nicola M. Pugno, University of Trento, Italy
+Edited by:Nicola Maria Pugno, University of Trento, Italy

 Reviewed by:Marco Miniaci, Swiss Federal Laboratories for Materials Science and Technology, Switzerland